the-wright-jamie/xsfs/markdown/2023/bait-and-switch.md

 But when we send this image into a Discord server, we get this:
 ![Discord Image](https://xsfs.xyz/assets/img/2023/discord-bait.png)

+### How does this work?

+Well, you can read the code [here](https://github.com/the-wright-jamie/Image-Troll-Server) and see for yourself, but the code doesn't reveal the full story - so keep reading to learn more about this.

-Did you know?
-Web servers don't have to serve static images, as long as they return the data with a specified MIME type the browser will render this.
+Basically, however, web servers don't have to serve static images, as long as they return the data with a specified MIME type the browser (or application, i.e. in this case Discord) will be able render whatever it was that was sent to it.
 That means we can use simple web server frameworks, like NodeJS + Express, to interpret a request; modify an image; and then return the data the client is expecting.

-## Warning

-This software has been created for **educational and recreational purposes ONLY** - i.e. for a bit of craic with my friends.
-Under no circumstances should this code be modified for malicious intent.

-## Image Troll Server

-### What is this?
+### What is the intended path for the victim?

-A NodeJS http server that will capture a user's IP and then present it back to them.
-It is written in TypeScript for no particular reason other than I was working on similar Express server code for another project which I borrowed for this and didn't feel like rewriting it in JavaScript.

-It's also not very well written code.
-Not my best work, I must say, but who creates the cleanest code for the lowest gag

-### What does it do?

-Designed primarily for trolling on Discord, in it's current state it will display some (not very good) bait to get the user to click "Open in Browser" and then display their IP address to them.
+Due to the way Discord works, we need to present some bait to the user to get them to click "Open in browser" which will then display their IP address to them

 ### Why do we need to use bait?

+You may be thinking the reason we need to use bait is to get around moderators in servers immediately deleting the images, but actually it's a little more complicated that that.
+TL;DR, Discord presents a cached version of the image to the user.

-To understand why we need bait, we need to understand how Discord handles images.
+The long answer: to understand why we need bait, we need to understand how Discord handles images.
 Here is the basic process for how an image is displayed to a user in Discord:

-1. A user sends an image
+1. A user sends the link to the image
 2. A Discord crawler crawls the link to see what it is (`crawl-{crawler-ip-address}.ptr.discord.com`)
 3. The crawler sees that it's an image, and hands off to the caching server (`{undetermined-ip-address}.bc.googleusercontent.com`)
 4. The caching server reads the image